Oxford Qualitative Courses: Short Courses in Qualitative Research Methods

-Our courses are particularly suited to those who are planning or working on projects with a qualitative dimension, our aims are to:
+Our courses are particularly suited to those who are planning or working on projects with a qualitative research component, our aims are to:

-- Equip health professionals, researchers and policy makers with an understanding of the different methodological approaches to qualitative research
+- Equip health and care professionals, researchers and policy makers with an understanding of the different approaches to qualitative research

-- Support development of core skills in interviewing, running focus groups (whether virtual or face to face), conducting ethnographic observation, and data analysis.
+- Support development of core skills such as interviewing, ethnographic observation, running focus groups (whether virtual or face-to-face), conversation analysis, meta-ethnography, and qualitative data analysis.